StefanoC92/automation-exercise-robot-framework/README.md

 │   │   ├── test_data_file.csv
 │   │   ├── test_data_file.xlsx
 │
-├── .gitignore (containing all the files should be ignored when pushing changes to the remote repository) ├── README.md (this file)
+├── .gitignore (containing all the files that should be ignored when pushing changes to the remote repository) ├── README.md (this file)
-├── requirements.txt (containing all the dependencies shall be installed)
+├── requirements.txt (containing all the dependencies shall be installed).